 - Rooms are available for a fixed time period and need to be vacated by the end of the short course to allow the next event to set up.

-- Rooms (theatre style) are equipped with a microphone, a video projector, a notebook including an Internet connection, WiFi, and a presenter panel to connect a personal notebook to the projector via a switch (VGA and HDMI including power supply).
+- Rooms (theatre style) are equipped with a microphone, a video projector, a notebook including an Internet connection, and WiFi.

 - Technical assistance is provided in each short-course room.